uploadtigris/Solar-Panel-Sites/README.md

 ### Utilization Ratio

 Regular choropleth maps have some issues with fully representing the geospatial differences between states [as seen here](https://populationeducation.org/limitations-to-choropleth-maps-a-warning-on-misleading-data/).
-To overcome this shortcoming, we introduce a Cartogram where the both the sizes and colors of the states signify the differences in the utilization ratio of solar resources across US states.
+To overcome this shortcoming, we introduce a Cartogram where both the sizes and color of the states signify the differences in the utilization ratio of solar resources across US states.

 ![Cartogram of Solar Power Utilization](images/Cartogram.png)

 You can see that North Carolina, with its plethora of solar panels and lower DNI intensity had the largest utilization ratio.
-Meanwhile, New Mexico, despite being one of the states with the highest Mean DNI does not have enough solar panels to capture the available solar power.
+Meanwhile, New Mexico, despite being the highest Mean DNI does not have enough solar panels to capture the available solar power, resulting in a lower utilization ratio.

 ![Solar Utilization & Solar Sites North Carolina](images/solar_utilization_north_carolina.png)